 What is LASIK

-LASIK stands for laser in-situ keratomileusis.
+LASIK stands for laser assisted in-situ keratomileusis.
 This is a highly popular form of eye surgery and is used to correct a range of refractive errors, such as astigmatism, myopia and hyperopia.
 LASIK is a type of refractive surgery and involves controlled and precise targetting of the corneal tissue with a special laser.
 Corneal tissue is removed, resulting in a reshaping which enables improved vision.

 The differences between LASIK and LASEK?